When disease burden justifies intervention

 Treatment is intended to:

-Clinical trial response criteria emphasize improvements in hemoglobin, symptoms, and transfusion need rather than laboratory normalization alone.2
+Clinical trial response criteria emphasize improvements in hemoglobin, symptoms, and transfusion need rather than laboratory normalization alone.3

 Different therapies pursue different goals.
-Some primarily control hemolysis, others modify the underlying clonal process, and supportive strategies mitigate consequences without altering mechanism.
+Complement-directed therapy primarily controls hemolysis, clone-directed therapy aims to suppress pathogenic IgM production, and supportive strategies mitigate consequences without altering the underlying mechanism.
 Choosing whether to treat is therefore partly a decision about what problem you are trying to solve.

 When observation is appropriate

-Many patients with CAD do not require immediate disease-directed therapy.3
+Many patients with CAD do not require immediate disease-directed therapy.4

 Observation is reasonable when disease impact is limited and stable.